 used his background and creativity to become one of first two manufacturers in the U.S. to process casein for edible application.

-American Casein Company remained in New Jersey, but continued to expand, moving its location to Riverside, Pennsauken, and ultimately to its present site in Burlington.
+Under the current leadership of Shipley’s grandson, Mr. Adam Cabot, American Casein Company remained in New Jersey, but continued to expand, moving its location to Riverside, Pennsauken, and ultimately to its present site in Burlington.
 This location is now headquarters for its spray drying division, American Custom Drying Company, which produces spray-dried caseinates for the food industry.
 Another facility was added at Delmar, Maryland to blend powder food ingredients.

 The fact that casein is scarcely manufactured in North America is generally unknown.
 Since 1956, AMCO has imported casein from its approved sup-pliers worldwide.
 Another uncommon fact for the layman: casein is manufactured from cow’s milk.
 AMCO’s expertise with casein and dairy proteins starts with its cumulative knowledge, experience, and know-how with the cow, the cow’s milk, the dairy farmer, and the casein manufacturing process.